aj-staton/stock-bot/README.md

 These scripts will parse all NYSE ticker and look for companies with high growth projections.
 So, it'll grab a ticker's current price, compare it to the median of analyst projections, and return the companies that have the highest (alleged) room for growth.

 ## Use
-* Go to [Finnhub's](https://finnhub.io/) website and create an account to get an API key.
+1. Go to [Finnhub's](https://finnhub.io/) website and create an account to get an API key.
-* With this key, make a file in the folder called `key.py`.
+2. With this key, make a file in the repo folder called `key.py`.
 The file should look like this:
 ```python
 KEY="<your api key>"
 ```
 This file gets imported into `main.py` for the data collection.
-* Run `make bot`; then, the data will be printed to the console.
+3. Run `make bot`; then, the data will be printed to the console as its read.
+Once the entire process is complete, two files `data/overvalued.csv` and `data/undervalued.csv` will be produced.

+### Disclaimers
+ * No stock is guaranteed to increase in value.
+If stocks were always that deterministic, there would be no risk.
+No data this repository produces should be taken as investment advice.
+ * The free version of the Finnhub API is [rate-limited at 60 calls per minute](https://finnhub.io/pricing).
+About 18,000 calls will be needed.
+Run this before you go to bed.